Hyderabadi Street style Egg fried rice

 About Hyderabadi Street style egg fried rice

 Street food is food made by vendors across the street.
 Street food comes alive during the nighttime.
-The sound of making food and aroma is enough to attract the crowd around.
+The sound of making food and the aroma are enough to attract the crowd around.

 This street style egg fried rice is the perfect lunch or dinner meal.
-The fried rice does not need any side dish.
+The fried rice is served without any side dish.
 But, if you are making it for guests or for a special occasion, pair it with an Indo-Chinese starter or wet/gravy side dish.
 Will share the recipes soon.

 About this recipe